 On the low end of durability, you have Mylar space blankets, window shrink film, and Polycro.
-They’re all about the same weight so musc of this will be down to ease of acquisition and noise.
+They’re all about the same weight so most of this will be down to ease of acquisition and noise.

 Noisiness & Crinkliness

-Anyone who’s ever slept on a crinkly sleeping pad, pillow, or other gear knows that the noise of a piece of equipment can make sleeping in the woods much more difficult and your footprint is no exception.
+Anyone who’s ever slept on a crinkly sleeping pad, pillow, or other gear knows that the noise of a piece of equipment can make sleeping in the woods much more difficult, and your footprint is no exception.

 The Mylar emergency blankets are extremely noisy if you’re sensitive to this.
 It’s also clear that Tyvek crinkles loudly, but washing it in the machine without any detergent a few times will make it softer and quieter.
 With time, it will soften as well.

 For myself, the best option I have used to date is the Polycro from window kit, which is very lightweight and fast to repack, helping me get up and moving in the morning, and quick to camp setup for the night.

 For some people color is a go or no-go for purchase; personally, I like toned-down gear that matches the forest so no hot pinks and fluorescents for example.

 One benefit to color is something like Tyvek being white can help gear stand out from the surrounding areas unlike polycro, which is see-through, so if you had something on the Tyvek, it would be easier to spot.

 Bath Tub or Flat